atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 ### For implementers, read these first

-Two appendices are load-bearing for anyone implementing this
+If you're implementing this specification, read these two appendices
-specification:
+first:

 - [Appendix C, Significant near-term projects](#appendix-c-significant-near-term-projects)
   enumerates active workstreams that will change parts of this